LastSacred/heroes_of_the_storm/README.md

 Currently, the import process uses APIs to search every match record on http://hotsapi.net.
 You must have uploaded your replays for this to work.
 Instructions are available on how to do this here: http://hotsapi.net/upload.
 This can be a very long and inefficient process.
 I will work on a way to parse the replays myself.

 In the meantime you can speed up the process a little by manually setting the value under PROFILE.last_import.
 Go to http://hotsapi.net/swagger and do a manual search by id.
 Look at the date created for the search result to find an entry created shortly before you uploaded your first one.
+Once you find one, use its id number as the last import.
 Use the Replays Uploaded counter in the top right to help you estimate.

+## still to do

+1. TODO: build draft interface

+2. TODO: build stats interface

+3. TODO: build run file to chose between options: setup user, import, stats, draft